-Subdivision regulations ensure developers consistent, objective requirements and homebuyers guarantees of safe roads, adequate water lines, and sanitary wastewater disposal, as well as adequate storm water and floodplain management to reduce the likelihood of flooding.
+Subdivision regulations provide developers with consistent, objective requirements and homebuyers with guarantees of safe roads, adequate water lines, and sanitary wastewater disposal, as well as adequate storm water and floodplain management to reduce the likelihood of flooding.
 All of these things help protect property values and homeowners' investments.
-In Tennessee, these regulations apply only to divisions of property of less than five acres for the purpose of sale or building development and those requiring new streets or utility construction.17

-Until the mid-1970s, there was no acreage exemption in Tennessee law.
+In Tennessee, these regulations apply only to divisions of property of less than five acres for the purpose of sale or building development and those requiring new streets or utility construction.20 Until the mid-1970s, there was no acreage exemption in Tennessee law.
 That is still the case in all but five states.
-Ohio defines subdivisions as two or more lots any one of which is less than five acres.
-Virginia's definition covers three or more parcels of less than five acres each.
-In Illinois, a subdivision is two or more parcels any of which is less than five acres.
-Illinois' definition does not apply to lots of less than one acre or more than five if they do not involve new streets or easements of access.
-In Montana, a subdivision is one or more parcels containing less than 160 acres, while in Wisconsin, it is five or more parcels or building sites of one and one-half acres each or less in area or five or more parcels or building sites of one and one-half acres each or less in area are created by successive divisions within a period of five years.
-19
+Ohio defines subdivisions as two or more lots any one of which is less than five acres.21 Virginia's definition covers three or more parcels of less than five acres each.22 In Illinois, a subdivision is two or more parcels any of which is less than five acres.23 Illinois' definition does not apply to lots of less than one acre or more than five if they do not involve new streets or easements of access.
+In Montana, a subdivision is defined as one or more parcels containing less than 160 acres, while in Wisconsin, it is five or more parcels and building sites of one and one-half acres or less if created within a period of five years.24